truj/midica/build_helper/README.md

 ## Java Version
 Currently the source is compliant with Java version 1.7 or higher.

+However as a developer you need Java Development Kit 1.8 or higher in order to execute the unit tests as they are written in JUnit 5.
+## Unit Tests

+Given your output directory for class files is the **bin** folder, you can execute the unit tests like this:

+`java -jar build_helper/junit-platform-console-standalone-1.4.0.jar --class-path bin --scan-class-path`

 ## Create JAR file
 In order to create the jar file you can use the file `manifest`.